 Iceland has a great variety of fish on offer, about 340 species of saltwater fish have been recorded in Icelandic waters.
 The most common saltwater fish are:

 - Lumpsucker or lumpfish

-Three salmon species can be found in the rivers or lakes:
+Three salmon species can be found in the rivers and lakes:

 - Arctic char

 You should try to eat as much Icelandic fish as possible when you are in Iceland.
 Not only is it very good for your health, but it also tastes great!
 In many restaurants, you can eat fish that was caught earlier that day, just look for the 'fish of the day' offer on the menu.
 It doesn’t get any fresher than that!

 Icelandic Hot Dog

 You may have already heard about the famous Icelandic Hot Dog.
 This seemingly everyday item has gained worldwide stardom over the years, Bill Clinton once famously called these “the best hot dogs in the world”.

 The Baejarins Beztu Pylsur is Iceland’s most popular and most frequented 'restaurant'.
 There is often a long line of people waiting to eat this delicacy.
 Despite their fame, these hot dogs are totally affordable, so do not miss the opportunity to try a hot dog when you visit Iceland!

 Rúgbrauð - Dark Rye Bread from a Hot Spring